Years ago, product designers realized that throwing in new designs without consulting with the manufacturing team is a total waste of time.

-The shorter the buying cycle is, the better is the performance of your sales and marketing team.
+The shorter the buying cycle is, the better the performance of your sales and marketing team is.
 It also means that the marketing experts are transferring the best leads to the sales department.

 It is a lead generation metric that tells whether the marketing team has worked with a profitable potential buyer or not.
 In other words, it tells whether the marketing team has knowledge about what is considered as a good lead.